ddigiorg/ddigiorg.github.io/pages/theology/trinity.md

 > "Then the Angel of the Lord said to her, 'I will multiply your descendants exceedingly, so that they shall not be counted for multitude.'"
 (Genesis 16:10 NKJV)...

 <div class="box" markdown="1">
 13 Then she called the name of the Lord who spoke to her, You-Are-the-God-Who-Sees [Heb.
-El Roi]; for she said, "Have I also here seen [the back of] Him who sees me?"<br>
-14 Therefore the well was called Beer Lahai Roi[Well of the One Who Lives and Sees Me];"<br>
+El Roi]; for she said, "Have I also here seen [the back of] Him who sees me?"
+14 Therefore the well was called Beer Lahai Roi[Well of the One Who Lives and Sees Me];"
-(Genesis 16:13-14 NKJV).
+<br><br>(Genesis 16:13-14 NKJV).
 </div>

 >